 Budget Calculator — 50/30/20 Rule (Needs, Wants & Savings)

 Build your monthly budget with the 50/30/20 framework.
-See your actual spending vs. ideal split across Needs, Wants, and Savings categories with a donut chart comparison.
+See your actual spending vs. ideal split across Needs, Wants, and Savings categories with a donut.

 Budget Calculator